d-prieto/2026IBComputerScienceCaseStudy/Practice-exam-questions.md

 - Analyse the convinience of using a black box penetration testing approach for the given scenario
 - Describe how can a penetration test in this context should approach reporting and responsiveness
 - Describe 2 different parts of a response plan
+- Explain how cross-site scripting (X-SS) can be used to exploit hospital machines that use IoT.

 ## 6 Mark questions